 Here’s a list of the main layers used by the engine.
 Note that the only mandatory ones are the platform related ones :

-- Obstacles : colliders that will stop your character from walking, and will stop your bullets as well.
+- Obstacles : colliders that will stop your character from walking, from getting up if they’re in a tunnel, and will stop your bullets as well.

 - MovingPlatform : for all your moving platforms.